Quantum DeepONet: Neural operators accelerated by quantum computing: Methods

 The circuit for loading data is shown in Fig.~\ref{fig: quantum_layer} bottom.
-If $m=n$, the quantum circuit we adopt will have $n$ qubits, initialized such that the first qubit is at state $\ket{1}$, while remaining qubits are $\ket{0}$.
+If $m=n$, the quantum circuit we adopt will have $n$ qubits, initialized such that the first qubit is at state $\ket{1}$ while the remaining qubits are $\ket{0}$.
 Then we apply a series of RBS gates parameterized by $(\alpha_{1},\alpha_2,\ldots,\alpha_{n-1})$, where and so on.
 This sequence of operations converts the initial quantum state to

-The configuration, where one qubit is in state $\ket{1}$, while all others are in state $\ket{0}$, is referred to as a ``unary state.''
+The configuration, where one qubit is in state $\ket{1}$, while all others are in state $\ket{0}$, is referred to as a ``unary state''.
 For simplicity, the $j$th unary state is denoted as $\ket{\vect{e}_j}$.
 Therefore, the information of $\vect{x}$ is encapsulated in $\ket{x}$ represented as the superposition of these unary states.
 Once data is loaded into the superposition of unary states, all of our subsequent operations, which utilize the RBS gate and only include transformations between $\ket{\vect{e}_j}$ states, are effectively confined to these unary states.
-This implies that the unary subspace throughout entire process, allowing us to employ the tomography, which will be further explained in Section.~\ref{sec: tomography}.
+This implies that the unary subspace throughout the entire process, allows us to employ the tomography, which will be further explained in Section~\ref{sec: tomography}.

 On the other hand, when output and input dimensions are different $(m\neq n)$, the number of qubits required in the circuit will be $\max (m,n)$.
-If output dimension is smaller than input dimension, i.e., $m<n$, the data is loaded onto all of the $n$ qubits.
-Conversely, if $m>n$, the classical vector $\vect{x}$ is loaded on to the bottom $n$ qubits in the circuit, leaving upper $m-n$ qubits at $\ket{0}$.
+If the output dimension is smaller than the input dimension, i.e., $m<n$, the data is loaded onto all $n$ qubits.
+Conversely, if $m>n$, the classical vector $\vect{x}$ is loaded onto the bottom $n$ qubits in the circuit, leaving upper $m-n$ qubits at $\ket{0}$.